percona/percona-postgresql-operator/README.md

-# Percona Kubernetes Operator for PostgreSQL
+# Percona Distribution for PostgreSQL Operator

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Introduction

-Percona Kubernetes Operator for PostgreSQL automates and simplifies deploying and managing open source PostgreSQL clusters on Kubernetes.
-Percona Kubernetes Operator for PostgreSQL is based on [Postgres Operator](https://crunchydata.github.io/postgres-operator/latest/) developed by Crunchy Data.
+Percona Distribution for PostgreSQL Operator automates and simplifies deploying and managing open source PostgreSQL clusters on Kubernetes.
+Percona Distribution for PostgreSQL Operator is based on [Postgres Operator](https://crunchydata.github.io/postgres-operator/latest/) developed by Crunchy Data.

 Whether you need to get a simple PostgreSQL cluster up and running, need to deploy a high availability, fault tolerant cluster in production, or are running your own database-as-a-service, the Operator provides the essential features you need to keep your clusters healthy: